bokoup/bokoup-program-library/specifications/transaction_server.md

 * `{groupSeed}` base58 encoded string representation of a Pubkey
 * `{members}` url encoded array of base58 string representations of Pubkeys
 * `{lamports}` is the amount to be transferred from payer/owner to the group to pay for transaction fees incurred by members of the group
-* `{memo}` Optional url encoded string to be included as a memo in the on chain transaction to create the group.
+* `{memo}` Optional url encoded string to be included as a memo in the on chain transaction.
 If a json encoded string, will be available from the bokoup graphql data api as json.

 Create Promo Token